 Memorial Union Student Activities is committed to helping students learn inside and outside the classroom by offering countless ways to get involved at Iowa State through leadership, service, arts, entertainment and recreation activities.

-The staff provides assistance to student and campus organization leaders, members and advisers on an individual or group basis.
+The staff provides assistance to student and campus organization leaders, members and advisors on an individual or group basis.
 Available on the SAC website are resources for student and campus organizations including the event authorization process, publicity and promotion ideas, constitution writing guidelines, and officer transition information.
 MU Student Activities is home to the Leadership and Service Center which provides hands on support for students interested in leadership and service opportunities and student organization officers looking to better their clubs.
-In addition the SAC offers a 3-credit course called Leadership ISU, where students learn leadership capacity through a series of activities and seminars, as well as many other leadership conferences and retreats.
+In addition, MU Student Activities offers a 3-credit course called Leadership ISU, where students learn leadership capacity through a series of activities and seminars, as well as many other leadership conferences and retreats.
 Reservations for the Lynn Fuhrer Lodge are managed by this office as well.

-The Student Activities Center coordinates the Co-Curricular Transcript (CCT), an online system to help students manage their experiences, achievements and involvement while as an Iowa State student.
+MU Student Activities coordinates the Co-Curricular Transcript (CCT), an online system to help students manage their experiences, achievements and involvement while as an Iowa State student.
 Faculty and staff can add verified entries while students can add their own self-managed entries as well.
 Entries are added to one of the following categories: Campus Involvement, Community Service, Honors and Awards, Internships and Study Abroad, Leadership Experience, On Campus Employment, Publications, Recreational Activities, Research, and Seminars and Workshops.
 From there students can create customized and comprehensive transcripts to use when applying for jobs, internships, scholarships, graduate school or leadership opportunities.

-Annual SAC events include: ClubFest & Spring ClubFest (organization involvement fair), WelcomeFest (Ames and ISU opportunity fair), ISU AfterDark (substance-free alternative program- six times per year), Iowa State Leadership Experience (one-day leadership conference), Winterfest (celebration of all things winter) and Cyclone Carnival (spring activities for students, alumni and community members).
-Student Activities Center staff advise key student organizations and events including: Student Union Board, AfterDark, Dance Marathon, Freshmen Council, Campus Service Crew, Cyclone Carnival, and WinterFest.
+Annual events include: ClubFest & Spring ClubFest (organization involvement fair), WelcomeFest (Ames and ISU opportunity fair), ISU AfterDark (substance-free alternative program- six times per year), Iowa State Leadership Experience (one-day leadership conference), and Winterfest (celebration of all things winter).